wallarm/gotestwaf/README.md

-      --testCasesPath string   Path to a folder with test cases (default "testcases") --testSet string         If set then only this test set's cases will be run --tlsVerify              If true, the received TLS certificate will be verified --url string             URL to check (default "http://localhost/") --verbose                If true, enable verbose logging (default true) --wafName string         Name of the WAF product (default "generic") --workers int            The number of workers to scan (default 200) --wsURL string           WebSocket URL to check
+      --testCasesPath string   Path to a folder with test cases (default "testcases") --testSet string         If set then only this test set's cases will be run --tlsVerify              If true, the received TLS certificate will be verified --url string             URL to check
+      --verbose                If true, enable verbose logging
+      --version                Show GoTestWAF version and exit
+      --wafName string         Name of the WAF product (default "generic") --workers int            The number of workers to scan (default 5) --wsURL string           WebSocket URL to check
 ```